 It was also shown that these problems at primary school included multiplication and division tables, decimals, and representing large numbers.

-new programmes tend to have a focus on mental arithmetic.
-After learning subtraction, addition, and multiplication tables, mental arithmetic also includes: Establishing reflexes, Refining logical thinking, Getting used to working with numbers, Learning the properties of numbers.
+Given these findings, new programmes tend to have a focus on mental arithmetic.
+After learning subtraction, addition, and multiplication tables, mental arithmetic also includes:

 To help children get better at mental arithmetic, you should ensure that this practice is fun.
 Let them learn while they’re having fun!
 This is a great way to encourage them to enjoy numeracy.